adamkurth/LAMMPS/tutorials/tutorial_step_2.md

 ### Couette and Poiseuille flow in a 2d channel

 *Followed along* [here](https://youtu.be/7RtRerwJqQw?si=_mIPJXG0qJ6AxLLN)

+*If following along, all of the contents here will be in the `LAMMPS/tutorials/step_2` directory.*

 Make sure that the github repo is cloned and ran `cmake` and `make install` in the `build` directory.